-Under the law, it’s not the number of times a debt collector calls that matters; rather, it’s how often they call.
-Multiple calls without leaving a message isn’t considered harassment, but speaking with you in the morning and then calling again that day likely is.
+Under the law, it’s not only the number of times a debt collector calls that matters.
+It is also how often they call.
+Multiple calls without leaving a message isn’t considered harassment, but attempting to speak with you within 7 days of a telephone conversation is.

 Does the TCPA restrict certain types of debt collection calls?